ganagesm/ganagesm/README.md

 Feel free to explore my repositories and contribute to projects!

 Hi there, I'm Sopan Ganage 👋

 🚀 About Me

 I'm a Full Stack Developer & UI/UX Designer with expertise in Next.js, React.js, WordPress, and DevOps.
 I specialize in designing and developing intuitive, scalable web applications while optimizing SEO and managing cloud infrastructure.
+With 7+ years of experience, I have successfully delivered high-performing solutions for startups and enterprises, focusing on user experience, accessibility, and performance.

 📊 GitHub Stats

+📌 Key Performance Metrics

-Top Languages
+📌 Top Languages

-Wakatime Stats
+📌 Wakatime Coding Activity

 💻 My Projects

-Featured Projects
+⭐ Featured Projects

-Other Projects
+🛠️ Other Projects

-Cab Driver App UI - A user-friendly mobile app for cab drivers with wallet functionality.
+🚖 Cab Driver App UI - A user-friendly mobile app for cab drivers with wallet functionality.

-Track & Trust – Portal - A secure portal for tracking and verifying assets in industries like real estate and banking.
+🔐 Track & Trust – Portal - A secure portal for tracking and verifying assets in industries like real estate and banking.

-Next.js Dashboard - A modern admin panel built with Next.js and TailwindCSS.
+📊 Next.js Dashboard - A modern admin panel built with Next.js and TailwindCSS.

-WordPress Custom Theme - A fully responsive WordPress theme designed for performance and SEO.
+🎨 WordPress Custom Theme - A fully responsive WordPress theme designed for performance and SEO.

 🏢 Organizations & Contributions

-I'm actively contributing to:
+I actively contribute to:

-Open Source UX & Full Stack Development Projects
+🖥️ Open Source UX & Full Stack Development Projects

-Private Market Investing Platforms
+🏦 Private Market Investing Platforms

-Salesforce-based Enterprise UX Solutions
+🏢 Salesforce-based Enterprise UX Solutions

-DevOps & Cloud Infrastructure Optimization
+☁️ DevOps & Cloud Infrastructure Optimization

-SEO & Performance Enhancement for Web Applications
+📈 SEO & Performance Enhancement for Web Applications